 Well, you can create articles on industry topics, which can easily raise awareness for both your event and your overall brand as an online authority.

-You can then share that content in your Group, in order to ensure that the Group isn’t just a glorified notification page.
+You can then share that content in your Group to ensure that it isn’t just a glorified notification page.

 Whether or not you make the Group open depends entirely on your goals with this page.

-If you’re posting general information that you wouldn’t mind the average person knowing about, there’s an argument to be made about keeping the Group open.
+If you’re posting general information that you wouldn’t mind the average person knowing, there’s an argument to be made about keeping the Group open.

-But if you’re posting information that’s sensitive or something that you only want VIP members to have access to, you’ll want to keep the Group private.
+But if you’re posting sensitive information or something that you only want VIP members to have access to, you’ll want to keep the Group private.